gabriel-logan/zustand-spa-ssg-ssr/README.md

 # zustand-spa-mpa-ssg-ssr
 Demonstration repository created to demonstrate and test persistence and state sharing between pages.
-SPA, MPA, SSG, SSR.
+SPA, SSG, SSR.
 With Zustand.